nanthanwa/bitkub-optimize/README.md

 }
 ```
 ### Certbot
-If you use [Certbot](https://certbot.eff.org/) to renew the SSL certificate, you need to change from `HTTP challenge` to `DNS challenge` because we only whitelist from TradingView so Certbot task will fail
+If you use [Certbot](https://certbot.eff.org/) to renew the SSL certificate, you need to change from `HTTP challenge` to `DNS challenge` because we only whitelist from TradingView so the Certbot task will fail

 #### If you guys like this project, feel free to give me some coffee ☕️
 - BTC: 3NkbtCeykMvAX32rAd14h3pBstHZ47RaNb